ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 * **Parameters to provide:**
 	* The name of the bucket.
 		* Flag: `--bucket BUCKET_NAME`
-	* _Optional_: The VALUE of Cors Configuration to set.
+	* _Optional_: The VALUE of CORS Configuration to set.
 		* Flag: `--cors-configuration VALUE`
 	* _Optional_: The base64-encoded 128-bit MD5 digest of the data.
 		* Flag: `--content-md5 MD5`